KonstantinLackner/CodeDraw/INTRODUCTION.md

 ## What is CodeDraw

 CodeDraw is an easy-to-use drawing library where you use code to create pictures and animations.
-It is made for beginners that understand little about programming and makes it very simple to draw and animate various shapes and images to a canvas.
+It is made for beginners who haven't grasped all concepts of programming yet and makes it very simple to draw and animate various shapes and images to a canvas.

-The source code is available at the [CodeDraw repository](https://github.com/Krassnig/CodeDraw).
+The source code is available in the [CodeDraw repository](https://github.com/Krassnig/CodeDraw).

 The full documentation can be found in the sources included in the [CodeDraw.jar](https://github.com/Krassnig/CodeDraw/releases) or as [JavaDoc](https://krassnig.github.io/CodeDrawJavaDoc/).